Andrew Leigh: Political views

-Leigh identifies as a social democrat, but within the Australian Labor Party he is aligned to no faction He has argued that Labor MPs should have more autonomy to dissent from caucus decisions.
+Leigh identifies as a social democrat, but within the Australian Labor Party he is aligned to no faction.
+He has argued that Labor MPs should have more autonomy to dissent from caucus decisions.
 In a 2002 book he co-edited with the political scientist David Burchell, The Prince's New Clothes: Why Do Australians Dislike Their Politicians?
 Leigh suggested a more aggressive media, which covers politics like sport and gossip, and a general breakdown in "interpersonal" trust were largely responsible for politicians' falling stocks.

-In making his first speech, he identified the American liberal Senator, Daniel Patrick Moynihan, as his role model.
-In the central part of his speech, he spoke about the Australian Project:"This Australian project is not finished.
+In making his first speech, he identified the American Democratic Senator, Daniel Patrick Moynihan, as a role model.
+In the central part of his speech, he spoke about the Australian Project:This Australian project is not finished.
 It’s not something that stopped with the end of the First World War or with the death of Ben Chifley....To me, the Australian project is about encouraging economic growth, while ensuring that its benefits are shared across the community.
 It is about making sure that all Australians have great public services, regardless of ethnicity, income or postcode.
-And it is about recognising that governments have a role in expanding opportunities, because no child gets to choose the circumstances of their birth."
+And it is about recognising that governments have a role in expanding opportunities, because no child gets to choose the circumstances of their birth.

 Economic growth

 Leigh believes the "passion for raising living standards" is part of the Australian identity.
 He believes growth comes with free markets and innovation — and he strongly identifies with the liberalism of Australia's second Prime Minister, Alfred Deakin.
 In 2019, Leigh claimed the beliefs of the contemporary Australian Labor Party was that of social liberalism.
-Leigh credits Labor to being the inheritor of small-l liberalism in Australia, and that "social liberals have been cast out of the Liberal Party of Australia".In the digital age, that liberalism means a market that is free to develop technological innovation, even with its “creative destruction.”
+Leigh credits Labor to being the inheritor of small-l liberalism in Australia, and that "social liberals have been cast out of the Liberal Party of Australia".
+In the digital age, that liberalism means a market that is free to develop technological innovation, even with its "creative destruction".
 With his co-author Joshua Gans, Leigh has argued that the state must be wary of making entrepreneurs face prohibitively high costs, even as they face high chance of failure.